1. Purpose

 Here, the idea is to use ROS bag recording capability to store all sensor information, odometry, tf, etc. while manually driving robot around.
 Later, this bag is transferred to the remote computer, played back and fed to RTAB-Map running in mapping mode.

-roslaunch nav_rtabmap rtab_slam_remote.launch
+on robot:roslaunch nav_rtabmap rtab_slam_remote.launch

 rosbag record /robot/rgbd_image /robot/battery /robot/odom /tf